- Riding the stunning coastal road from Alghero to Bosa

 Option 2 – shorter but with a bit more climbing, heading inland up towards the Montiferru range passing woods, barren ragged slopes and view of the Abbasanta plateau.

-A rewarding descent takes you into the charming village of Santu Lussurgiu and your accommodation set in a centuries’ old mansion.
+Either option sees you arriving at the charming village of Santu Lussurgiu and your accommodation set in a centuries’ old mansion.
 Here you can set some time aside to explore the wonderfully narrow cobbled streets before sitting down to enjoy a very special dinner.

 - Meals: Breakfast

 - Ascent: 250 Metres Approx.

 Today you continue your journey south.
 Leaving the cobbled streets of Santu Lussurgiu you start with a lovely gradual descent towards the coast and the low wet-lands of Cabras, a natural habitat for birds and famous for its mullet fishing.
 On a short detour we ride to the Sinis Peninsula famous for the Roman-Punic remains of Tharros and some of the earliest Paleo-Christian remains on the island.
 The peninsula was a strategic location for the Romans for both exploration of the Mediterranean but also access to the interior of Sardinia in search of minerals and land to exploit.